Hopflower Oregano

 - Is Hopflower Oregano good for the Colorado Front Range?

-- Yes.
-Hopflower Oregano is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Hopflower Oregano is a well-suited perennial for Colorado's Front Range.

 - How big does Hopflower Oregano get?